Altinn/altinn-studio-docs/content/altinn-studio/guides/payment/backend-manual/add-process-task.en.md

       <bpmn:incoming>Flow_g1_end</bpmn:incoming>
     </bpmn:endEvent>
 ```
-The value of this node: `<altinn:paymentDataType>paymentInformation</altinn:paymentDataType>` must match the ID of the data type you configured in the previous step.
+The value of the node `<altinn:paymentDataType>paymentInformation</altinn:paymentDataType>` must match the ID of the data type you configured in the previous step.
 Same for the pdf-receipt data type.

 ### Add Payment layoutSet